katehewett/LO_user/extract/transects/README.md

 `tef_fun.py` is an important module for this code.
 It includes `tef_fun.get_sect_df()` which returns a DataFrame of all the section names and their lon,lat endpoints.

-here...
-'LO_user/extract/transects/' has NHL stations entered in transect_fun
+HERE... `LO_user/extract/transects/` :

+Transects are defined in `transect_fun.py`

+`transect_fun.py` is an important module for this code (and is a revised version of `tef_fun.py`).
+It includes `transect_fun.get_sect_df()` which returns a DataFrame of all the section names and their lon,lat endpoints.

 ---
 #### EXTRACTION CODE

-`extract_transects.py` should(still testing?) create a NetCDF file for a section with arrays tracer values on the section, arranged as (t, z, x-or-y).
+`extract_transects.py` (still testing?) should create a NetCDF file for a section with arrays tracer values on the section, arranged as (t, z, x-or-y).
 Using command line arguments you can change the run, the day range, the sections to extract, and the variables extracted.

-Typically this will be done on a remote machine, like perigee, although the defaults are designed to work with model output I have saved on my mac.
+(TESTING // lines below from pmac scripts)
 **NOTE**: this code runs multiple subprocess instances of `extract_section_one_time.py`, (set by the Nproc command line argument which has a default value of 10).
 This significantly speeds things up, but it tends to occupy the machine, e.g. if you use -Nproc 20 on perigee you are using all the cores and may slow down other jobs.

 **NOTE**: this code also automatically runs the two subsequent steps, `process_sections.py` and `bulk_calc.py`.
 These can also be run as stand-alone (use -test True when running `extract_sections.py`) to facilitate debugging.